CuiYingyun/microblog/content/about.md

 layout: "simple"
 ---

-# 👏 缘起
+# 👏 About
-这个 Microblog 是我记录思考和生活感悟的地方。
+This Microblog is where I record my thoughts and life insights.

-# 📫 联系方式
+# 📫 Contact
 - Email: mail@cuiyingyun.com